 About the ApprenticeshipNH program

-The Community College System of NH (CCSNH), through funding from the U.S. Department of Labor Employment and Training Administration and the American Association of Community Colleges, is leading efforts to enhance Registered Apprenticeship opportunities within the advanced manufacturing, automotive technology, biomedical technology, construction/infrastructure, healthcare, hospitality and information technology sectors.
+The Community College System of NH (CCSNH), through funding from the U.S. Department of Labor Employment and Training Administration and the American Association of Community Colleges, is leading efforts to enhance Registered Apprenticeship opportunities within the advanced manufacturing, automotive technology, biomedical technology, business/finance, construction/infrastructure, healthcare, hospitality and information technology sectors.
 These grants support the development of new Registered Apprenticeship opportunities, provides funding for related instruction at NH’s community colleges, and supports outreach to employers who wish to expand work-based learning at their sites.

 Services will be coordinated with the WorkReadyNH program offered at NH’s community colleges, designed to help individuals build the soft skills employers identify as necessary to workplace success.